mjskay/ARTool/cran-comments.md

 This is a resubmit from earlier today.
 I removed a non-canonical CRAN URL referencing the phia package vignette from one of the ARTool vignettes.

-Per Uwe Ligges I will also note my change in email address here and cite that exchange:
+Per Uwe Ligges I also note my change in email address here and cite that exchange:

 > On Sun, Oct 23, 2016 at 4:57 PM, Uwe Ligges <ligges@statistik.tu-dortmund.de> wrote: